 - Bus Stop: Basu noriba (バス乗り場).
 Noriba means “stop” or“platform,” and can be tagged to other forms of transportation.
 For example, takushi noriba (taxi stand).

 - Disruption: Miawasete imasu (見合わせています).
 This phrase means “out of service,” and could appear in many forms.
 However, the first two characters will always be present.

 - Ferry Terminal: Fueri taminaru (フェリーターミナル).

 - Station: Eki (駅).

 - Taxi: Takushi (タクシー).

 - Ticket: Kippu (切符) or chiketto (チケット) or ken (券).
-Ken is typically used when paired with other Japanese words.
+Ken is typically used when paired with other Japanese travel words and phrases.
 For example, a limited express ticket is called tokkyuuken (特急券).

 - Ticket Sales: Kippu uriba (切符売り場).

 Japanese travel words and phrases for the most commonly needed items by travelers.

 - Cellphone: Keitai (携帯).